Categories: Strategy|By |14.7 min read|Last Updated: 03-Jan-2026|

 What is Persuasive Advertising?

 Persuasive advertising is a form of product promotion that seeks to persuade a potential customer to purchase a specific product, usually when presented with several different similar products in the same product category.
 Persuasive advertising not only seeks to encourage a trial purchase but also seeks to coax potential consumers into adding the brand to their “consideration set” or customer loyalty.
+Persuasive advertising often targets a specific audience to ensure the product is a perfect match for their needs and preferences.
 Both persuasive and informative advertising share the same goal of convincing the audience to take a desired action, albeit through different means.

 Marketing professionals will use this type of advertising to generate demand for their new items or services, as well as to increase the demand for their product or service in that preexisting marketing.